Mario: 2D games

+Takashi Tezuka returned as a producer for the development of Super Mario Bros.
+Wonder, with Shiro Mouri as director.
+The game director, Shiro Mouri, said that the game developers aimed to provide a "stress-free" experience to the players by allowing them to move freely through the course.
+In comparison to the previous 2D Super Mario games, Mario's facial expressions are now more detailed and expressive.

 3D games

-Most Super Mario games in 3D feature open world gameplay; instead of being confined to only allow moving left and right, Mario can move in any direction and the player can complete the level how they please.
-The player chooses from one of the multiple objectives before entering a level, and Mario is tasked with completing that goal which ultimately ends with an obtainable item such as a star.
+Most Super Mario games in 3D feature open world gameplay; instead of being confined to only moving left and right, Mario can move in any direction, and the player can complete the level however they please.
+The player chooses from one of the multiple objectives before entering a level, and Mario is tasked with completing that goal, which ultimately ends with an obtainable item such as a star.
 These games feature a more complex narrative, but most still have Mario rescuing a kidnapped Princess Peach from Bowser.
-Early into most of the games, Mario befriends an ally which helps Mario on his journey and gives him a unique ability to obtain his goal.

-Mario's debut 3D role was Super Mario 64; since the concept of 3D video games was still new at the time, the developers knew they were helping to pave the way for future games, and they were not restricted on what the standard game was like.
+Mario's debut 3D role is in Super Mario 64; because the concept of 3D video games was still new at the time, the developers knew they were helping to pave the way for future games, and they were not restricted on what the standard game was like.
 However, when Yoshiaki Koizumi had to create a 3D model and animation of Mario, he had no frame of reference and struggled with the task.
 Koizumi stated how the whole concept was "arguably tough", but was overtaken by the enjoyment of innovating in a new field.
-Mario's movement was among the top priority in the game's development, with his animation being tested long before the basic layout of the game's locations were in place.
-Super Mario 64 was one of the first games voiced by Charles Martinet, and Mario's character model was made with the N-World toolkit.
+Mario's movement was among the top priorities in the game's development, with his animation being tested long before the basic layout of the game's locations was in place.
+Super Mario 64 is one of the first games voiced by Charles Martinet, and Mario's character model was made with the N-World toolkit.
+Mario's movements and animations were inspired by Arale Norimaki from Dr. Slump, a Japanese manga series.

-Super Mario Sunshine was the first Nintendo game after Satoru Iwata became the CEO of Nintendo, succeeding Hiroshi Yamauchi.
+Super Mario Sunshine is the first Nintendo game released after Satoru Iwata became the CEO of Nintendo, succeeding Hiroshi Yamauchi.
 The game's original concept did not feature Mario, as the developers believed the role was too out of the ordinary for such a character.
-Later on, when they used a generic man for the role instead, they believed having a realistic person alongside a character like Mario would cause "incongruity", and it was ultimately changed to Mario instead.
-Mario's ally, F.L.U.D.D., was one of ten design options but was chosen because it fit the game's theme, although it was not their favorite option in looks.
+Later, when they used a generic man for the role instead, they believed having a realistic person alongside a character like Mario would cause "incongruity", and it was ultimately changed to Mario instead.
+Mario's ally, F.L.U.D.D., was one of ten design options but was chosen because it fit the game's theme, although it was not their visual favorite.